-Turo is a great alternative to a traditional rental car for some people, but are you covered by your insurance?
+Turo is a great alternative to a traditional rental car for some people, but are you covered by your insurance when you use Turo?
 For both car owners and car borrowers, the car insurance for Turo can be somewhat tricky.
-Turo offers their own insurance coverage, but you are able to decline it if you have your own coverage.
-But if you decline that coverage, will your private insurance company cover you?
+Turo offers its own insurance coverage, but you can decline it if you have your own coverage.
+But will your private insurance company cover you if you decline that coverage?

 Turo is Not the Same as a Rental Car

 According to most insurance companies, Turo is not the same as a rental car.
 If you have insurance coverage that covers you for rentals, it may not cover you for borrowing a Turo car.
-Likewise, if you have insurance available for rental cars from your credit card company, it likely won’t apply to borrowing a car on Turo.
+Likewise, if you have insurance available for rental cars from your credit card company, it likely won’t apply to borrowing or renting a car from Turo.

 Car insurance for hosts of cars on Turo is a bit trickier.
 Most private car insurance policies do not cover business use of your vehicle.
 This is why many insurance policies do not cover Uber or Lyft.
 Turo is no different.
 You are using your car to earn money, and for that reason, your insurance policy may not cover damages incurred by another driver.

 Some car insurance companies will allow you to purchase special policy protections that cover you for business use of your vehicle.
 This usually comes with an additional cost.
 However, many car insurance companies are specifically excluding coverage for Turo vehicles.

 It is important to contact your car insurance company before putting your car on Turo to find out if you are covered or can purchase additional damage or loss coverage.
 However, once you mention this to your car insurance company, your account will be noted.
 If they deny coverage for Turo and you do it anyway, your car insurance company can cancel your policy and refuse to cover you for other accidents.